ChenZhongPu/data-structure-swufe/book/src/list/linkedlist.md

 <img src="image/alg-sll-addlast2.png" width="80%">

-We can also obverse another trade-off here: maintaining an extra pointer (i.e., `tail`) costs some overhead in space, but it gains much performance in time.
+We can also observe another trade-off here: maintaining an extra pointer (i.e., `tail`) costs some overhead in space, but it gains much performance in time.

 ## `removeFirst()`: remove an element at the beginning
 If the linked list is empty, then an exception should be thrown.
 Otherwise, we update the `head` to the second node.